 Gorgeous Skin at 85

 If you’re not yet convinced of jojoba’s rightful place on the vanity of every 30+ woman, consider the late, great Raine Countess Spencer.
 At 85 years old, she was the director of Harrods International and Harrods Estates.
 She had access to every overpriced and cutting-edge beauty product the luxury world had to offer…. but she attributed her remarkable skin to jojoba oil.

 “It is absolutely brilliant for the face,” she shared with The Gentlewoman magazine.
 “I put it on three times a day.
 I don’t say it gets rid of all the wrinkles, but it helps.”

 Where to Buy It

-Desert Essence’s Organic Jojoba Oil is usually $15 for a 4oz bottle, but you can find it here for under $12.
+Desert Essence’s Organic Jojoba Oil is usually $15 for a 4oz bottle, but you can find it at Pharmaca for under $12.

 This product is part of my popular guide to natural skin care, 97 Remarkable Natural Skincare Products.